Vizuri/mongo-odm/hibernate-ogm/README.md

 ## Hibernate OGM in Action
-**NOTE:  For most of the code examples, we will only show relevant snippets.
-The complete project is available via the [Vizuri Mongo-ODM Github repository](https://github.com/Vizuri/mongo-odm).**
 ### Prerequisites
 The standard set of tools will be used as part of our evaluation:
 	* [Apache Maven](http://maven.apache.org)